Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/documentation/dynamic-groups.md

 | 8 | **Marketing Team** | Security | **Dynamic** | Marketing campaigns |
 | 9 | **Sales Team** | Security | **Dynamic** | Sales tools & CRM access |

-&gt; **Key insight:** Microsoft 365 groups (created in the M365 admin center) support **Assigned** membership only.
+> **Key insight:** Microsoft 365 groups (created in the M365 admin center) support **Assigned** membership only.
 For dynamic membership, **Security** groups must be created in the **Microsoft Entra admin center**.
 The `IT Department` group exists as both types — a Microsoft 365 group for Teams collaboration and would need a separate Security group for policy targeting.

 ---